Living robots made in a lab have found a new way to self-replicate, researchers say

 "The distinction between a robot and an organism is not nearly as sharp as ... we used to think it was," Levin tells NPR.
 "These creatures, they have properties of both."

-"We've had a lot of people try to make von Neumann machines out of robot parts for a long time, and there's been limited success," Kreigman says.
+"We've had a lot of people try to make von Neumann machines out of robot parts for a long time, and there's been limited success," Kriegman says.

 "We found that if you just relax the assumption that the robot has to be made out of metal and circuit boards and electronics, and instead you use living cells, then von Neumann machines are actually kind of easy to make," he tells NPR.